LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

    };

 The *keys* of ``oldPointStructure`` are the Scrabble points stored as ints, and the *values* a string of letters.
-All letters in the array have the Scrabble point value equal to the key.
+All letters in the string have the Scrabble point value equal to the key.
 For example, ``"A"`` and ``"R"`` are worth 1, ``"K"`` is worth 5, and ``"J"`` is worth 8.

-To find the point value for a letter with the old format, the program must iterate over each key in ``oldPointStructure`` and then check if the letter is inside the array paired with that key. *This search within a search is inefficient*.
+To find the point value for a letter with the old format, the program must iterate over each key in ``oldPointStructure`` and then check if the letter is inside the string paired with that key. *This search within a search is inefficient*.

 Try it yourself, find ``"L"`` and ``"M"``.